Check out my new guide for starting your blog to learn how to go about properly creating your own blog.

 Here’s another monetization strategy that you could offer anytime, regardless of how established your blog is.
 Personally though, I suggest you wait until your blog is a little established first.
 That way it won’t be too much of a distraction from all the marketing and content writing that you should be putting into your own blog.

 Generally it is most common to see bloggers offering blog specific services.
-This includes things like staff writing, blog commenting, blog carnival submissions and virtual assistant work.
+This includes things like staff writing, blog commenting and virtual assistant work.
 People with specialized skills can do especially well with offering their services for things like blog theme design, logo design, marketing services and blog SEO analysis.
 You could try being more creative and offer a service that may not be directly related to blogging but may still be useful to bloggers.

 If you’re going to offer paid services, you will want to try to get positive testimonials and people sharing your service by word of mouth.
 So be sure to put your best effort into doing that work.
 You could offer a lower price early on while you build up your reputation.
 You can post your service on a classified sites such as Bloggers Classifieds or on various forums.
 Again try to get your blogger friends to help out by mentioning your service on their blogs or on social media.